A short reading guide to Humble Knowledge

 My second recommendation for philosophical articles are a series of ‘Epistemic Histories of Western Thought’, currently in three parts: (i) up to the 17th century, (ii) more recent core philosophers, and (iii) the development of science.

-There are also articles on critical theory, paradoxes, mathematics, postmodernism, political theory, chaos theory and quantum physics.
+There are also articles on types of reasoning, critical theory, different paradoxes, causation and categories, mathematics, postmodernism, ethics, political theory, chaos theory and quantum physics.

 Reflections on our Human Condition

-Amongst articles on story-telling, creativity, cognitive biases, everyday humility and misinformation, I’d recommend the following two articles as a useful - and perhaps provocative - starting point.
+Amongst articles on story-telling, creativity, cognitive biases, brain hemispheres, everyday humility and misinformation, I’d recommend the following two articles as a useful - and perhaps provocative - starting point.

 Technology

-The big story of 2023, with philosophical implications, was obviously Artificial Intelligence.
-If you’re interested in a philosophically informed view based on the structure of AI information processing, check out these two articles.
+The big story of the last couple of year has been generative Artificial Intelligence.
+If you’re interested in a philosophically informed view based on the structure of AI information processing, and consequences for what it can and can’t do, you can check out these two articles.